hci-a-if-its-2019/final-project-hooray-team/prototype/second_prototype.md

 ![Test Management](/assets/prototype/prototype2/test_management.JPG)

-- **Reference**: [C14, D38, D22]
+- **Reference**: [C14, D38, D22, E21, F22, G27]
 - **Feedback**: Implicitly Negative
-- **Incidence**: The participant didn't realize that there are another two tabs on the same page and not understanding the test time meaning
+- **Incidence**: The participant didn't realize that there are another two tabs on the same page and not understanding the test time meaning, lack of detail on some same type input
-- **Reason**: When the participant reached the bottom of the page, they try to find another feature in the navigation bar
+- **Reason**: When the participant reached the bottom of the page, they try to find another feature in the navigation bar, the participant confuse the different between start end time and test time
-- **Resolution**: add test time unit and make a form progress bar or next button on the footer page
+- **Resolution**: add test time unit and make a form progress bar or next button on the footer page, adding self explanation below input

 #### OBSERVATION 10 - Test to Subjects